 When a new client comes to see us, very often their focus of attention begins with the will and estate plan.
 “I want to make sure my assets pass to my heirs and that it be done with as little as possible in taxes and other expenses”, our clients will frequently say.

-A real life example can illustrate the dilemma.
+A real-life example can illustrate the dilemma.
 Mary and Jim live in a home valued at $400,000 and have $350,000 in additional assets.
-Jim is wheelchair bound and needs assistance, which to this point Mary has been providing.
+Jim uses a wheelchair and needs assistance, which to this point Mary has been providing.
 However, in recent months, Mary has shown signs of confusion and forgetfulness.
 She visits her doctor, who diagnoses her to be in the early stages of dementia.

 An estate plan is important for Mary and Jim but it won’t help them deal with the problems they are now facing.
-How will they afford the cost of nursing home care should either or both of them need it?
-Who will care for Jim – and Mary – when Mary’s dementia reaches a more advanced stage?
-Can they remain in their own home with assistance or will they need to go to a nursing home?
+How will they afford the cost of long-term care should either or both of them need it?
+Who willcare for Jim and Mary when Mary’s dementia reaches a more advanced stage?
+Can they remain in their own home with assistance or will they need to go to a long-term care facility?

 Mary and Jim need a life plan to meet their needs going forward, one that is tailored to their particular situation.
 Mary and Jim need to consult with an elder law attorney.